docusign/docusign-esign-node-client/README.md

 License
 ----------

-The DocuSign Node Client is licensed under the [DOCUSIGN SDK LICENSE](LICENSE).
+The DocuSign-Node-Client is licensed under the [following LICENSE](LICENSE).